asimondev/oracle-scripts/README.md

       -r: RAC
       -v: Oracle Inventory path (default: inventory_loc from /etc/oraInst.loc)

 Oracle installation needs some base environment variables.
-You can set them on your own or provide a scripts, which will be executed during before installation.
+You can set them on your own or provide a script, which will be executed during installation.
 Here is an example:

     cat ~/env/inst_db19a
     #!/bin/bash